-- a habit of using smoking or chewing tobacco, which weakens the immune system
+- habit of using smoking or chewing tobacco, which weakens the immune system

 - poor nutrition

-The top way to prevent HPV is by getting vaccinated.
-Other ways you can prevent getting the virus include the following:
+Overall, the best way to prevent HPV is by getting vaccinated.
+But other ways you can prevent getting the virus include the following:

 - Use protection during sex.
 Condoms, dental dams, and other types of barrier protection can lower your risk of contracting HPV.

-- Get routine screenings for cervical cancer.
-Doctors can find abnormal cell changes in women ages 21 to 65 through regular cervical cancer screenings.
+- For women: Get routine screenings for cervical cancer.
+Doctors can find abnormal cell changes in women ages 21 to 65 with regular cervical cancer screenings done through Pap tests.

 - Maintain a healthy diet.
 One study linked folic acid deficiency to increased HPV infection.
 Another linked high intake of plant-based nutrients (including vitamin C) to a reduced risk of precancerous cervical cells.